What Can Landlords Claim as Business Expenses?

 Repairs and maintenance

-Repairs and maintenance relate to replacing parts of the home already there, like putting back tiles blown off the roof or redecorating.
-Adding to home, like building an extension or loft conversion, is dealt with under capital gains tax rules.
+Repairs and maintenance involve replacing parts of the home that are already there, such as putting back tiles blown off the roof or redecorating.
+Adding to a home, such as building an extension or loft conversion, is dealt with under capital gains tax rules.

 Salaries and wages

-Landlords cannot pay themselves for time spent running a property business, but they can pay a spouse or other relatives.
+Landlords cannot pay themselves for time spent running a property business but can pay a spouse or other relatives.
 The payment must represent a market rate for the work they carry out.

-The claim covers gross salary and regular pension payments, but not one-off lump sums.
+The claim covers gross salary and regular pension payments, not one-off lump sums.

 Travel expenses